aridjayarecipes/cutesrecipes.web.app/content/post/2595-easiest-way-to-prepare-super-quick-homemade-banana-and-cinnamon-chip-cookies.md

 1. Take 1/2 cup cinnamon chips

 Sinfully delicious cinnamon rolls filled with bananas, chocolate chips, and drizzled with thick vanilla glaze.
 I highly highly recommend making chocolate chip banana cookies for a crowd.
-They'll love it and you won't be sorry!
+They&#39;ll love it and you won&#39;t be sorry!
 In a large bowl, cream together the butter and brown sugar, until nice and smooth.

 <!--inarticleads2-->